microsoft/vsts-cordova-tasks/docs/cordova-command.md

   Available Settings:
     - **Command**: The CLI command.
 For example "plugin".
     - **Arguments**: Additional arguments for the command.
 Ex: "add cordova-plugin-camera"
     - **Cordova Version**: If you're using Tools for Apache Cordova you can leave this blank and the correct version will be used based on the contents of taco.json.
-Otherwise, if not specified, uses the version specified by the DEFAULT_CORDOVA_VERSION environment variable (like in VSO) or the latest if no environment variable is set.
+Otherwise, if not specified, uses the version specified by the CORDOVA_DEFAULT_VERSION environment variable (like in VSO) or the latest if no environment variable is set.
     - **Advanced &gt; Working Directory**: Location of the Cordova project itself inside your solution (not the solution root).

 2. Next, given the task is cross-platform, if you want to be sure this build definition only runs on Windows or OSX, you will need to add a demand that "Cmd" exists for Windows...